crazysparrow69/Food-order-app/README.md

 ### `npm install`

-to install all the dependancies
+to install all the dependancies.

 ## Then

 ### `npm start`

-and the project will open in your default browser on http://localhost:3000
+and the project will open in your default browser on http://localhost:3000.